Research Data (including storage)

 ASU Analytics, Tableau

-The University Technology Office has rolled out the new analytics portal, Analytics 3.0.
+The ASU Enterprise Technology (formerly known as the University Technology Office) has rolled out the new analytics portal, Analytics 3.0.
 RTD Tableau reports such as the RID and IIA Detail and Proposals Submitted, and the KED Analytics reports can be found here.
 The site includes a community discussion board for all data users across the university.

 Compliant Data Storage – Data Handling Matrix